nhejazi/conf_acic2018_txshift/README.md

-# ACIC 2018 Poster Submission
+# ACIC 2018 Poster

 ## Abstract

 **Title:** _Robust Nonparametric Inference for Stochastic Interventions Under Multi-Stage Sampling_

-**Authors:** Nima Hejazi, Mark van der Laan, David Benkeser
+**Authors:** Nima S. Hejazi, Mark J. van der Laan, David C. Benkeser

 > Perhaps too often, work in statistical causal inference focuses on the effect
 > of deterministic interventions, under which, for each unit, the magnitude of